 Combination of search fields

-The search always returns items which contain all terms within a search field.
+The search always returns all terms within a search field.
 Multiple search fields can be combined:

-• NOT finds matches that contain the search terms of the first field but not the search terms of the following field.
+- NOT finds matches that are not in the previous field but in the following field.